 ARA’s National Legislative Caucus

-Every year, thousands of Americans – from school groups to business people – travel to Washington, D.C., to visit with their representatives on Capitol Hill.
-As one of ARA’s premiere leadership opportunities, ARA’s National Legislative Caucus brings state and national ARA leaders to Washington D.C. to visit, educate and build relationships with their federal representatives in both the U.S. Senate and the House of Representatives.
-Whether new attendees or Caucus veterans, participants learn about issues important to ARA at the national level and how to communicate those issues to their state’s representatives in Congress.
-Perhaps even more importantly, they learn how to use those same techniques back at home to educate and influence people at the state level whose decisions affect the bottom line of their businesses every single day.
-Grassroots advocacy is critical to the success of business in today’s world, and ARA gives members the tools and know-how to successfully promote their businesses and the industry.
+ARA’s National Legislative Caucus brings ARA leaders to Washington, D.C., to visit, educate and build relationships with their federal representatives in both the U.S. Senate and the House of Representatives.
+New attendees and Caucus veterans alike learn about issues important to ARA at the national level and how to communicate those issues to their state’s representatives in Congress.
+As one of ARA’s premiere leadership opportunities, this event also is designed to help participants learn how to use those same techniques back at home to educate and influence people at the state level whose decisions affect the bottom line of their businesses every single day.
+Grassroots advocacy is critical to the success of business in today’s world, and ARA gives its members the tools and know-how to successfully promote their businesses and their industry.

 Those attending Caucus know that in addition to reviewing the materials from ARA , making their own preparations and scheduling appointments, flexibility is key to a successful experience.
 Attendees may not find out whether they will meet with a member or staff until the very last minute.
 Meetings may be canceled entirely.
 As was the case this year, they may end up talking about the very issues on which their member of Congress is preparing to vote.

-After additional issue briefings from Amanda Austin of NFIB and Brian Deery, Sr. Director of Highway and Transportation, Associated General Contractors of America (AGC), Caucus attendees headed to Capitol Hill for afternoon visits with their Senators, House members and their staff.
+After additional comments from Amanda Austin, director of federal public policy for the National Federation of Independent Business (NFIB) regarding the HIT issue, Caucus attendees headed to Capitol Hill for afternoon visits with their Senators, House members and their staff.

 Grassroots involvement can take many forms--be creative!